OpenCommissioning/.github/profile/README.md

 > You can find more detailed information in the corresponding package sources.

 ## 2. Concept
-The simulation is divided into two main parts, each of which runs in an environment best suited to the respective tasks:
+The virtual commissioning model consists of the following parts:
  * **Unity Project**:
-In Unity project with the help of the Open Commissioning package the virtual machine is created.
-The kinematic chain and calculation of the physics is achieved with functions provided by Unity Engine and PhysX.
+   The geometry, kinematics and material flow of the machine are replicated in an unity scene and parameterised with suitable sensors and actuators in order to reproduce the behaviour of the real machine.
- * **TwinCAT Project**:
+ * **TwinCAT PLC Project**:
-On the TwinCAT side, the behavioural function blocks for each actuator and sensor of the virtual machine are mapped and called in a PLC task.
+All actuators, sensors and other industrial devices are listed in the TwinCAT project according to the hierarchical structure from Unity Scene and linked to control signals.
-The cycle time of 1 ms on an isolated core enables real-time simulation with coupled controller and provides a stable environment for Soft-/Hardware-in-the-loop simulation.
+The TwinCAT Project will run on isolated cores with 1 ms cyclic time and provides a stable environment for Soft-/Hardware-in-the-loop simulation.
  * **Assistant**: The Assistant is used as an engineering tool and enables the use of various features such as project generation, configuration scanning, etc., which can be extended with the SDK.
 In addition, the Assistant handles communication between TwinCAT, Unity and third-party interfaces and serves as a bridge for data connectivity.

-The abstract structure of the system is shown in the following image.
 ![OS_System](./images/OC_Base_dark.png#gh-dark-mode-only)
 ![OS_System](./images/OC_Base_light.png#gh-light-mode-only)